 Asbestosis is a chronic lung condition caused by heavy exposure to asbestos dust and fibres over a prolonged period of time.
-It is a scarring of fibrosis of the lungs which restricts breathing, the severity of which is often associated with the levels and duration of asbestos exposure.
+It is scarring of fibrosis of the lungs that restricts breathing, the severity of which is often associated with the levels and duration of asbestos exposure.

 How is it Diagnosed?

 If you have shortness of breath, a persistent cough, wheezing, and in more advanced cases, clubbed or swollen fingertips, you speak to your GP.
 If asbestosis is suspected, your GP will refer you to a respiratory specialist at the hospital for further tests.